DanielDwyer/string-compare-diff/README.md

 ![npm version](https://img.shields.io/npm/v/string-compare-diff.svg)
 ![License](https://img.shields.io/npm/l/string-compare-diff.svg)

+What is Levenshtein Distance?
+Levenshtein distance (LD) is a measure of the similarity between two strings, which we will refer to as the source string (s) and the target string (t).
+The distance is the number of deletions, insertions, or substitutions required to transform s into t.
+For example,

+If s is "test" and t is "test", then LD(s,t) = 0, because no transformations are needed.
+The strings are already identical.
+If s is "test" and t is "tent", then LD(s,t) = 1, because one substitution (change "s" to "n") is sufficient to transform s into t.
+The greater the Levenshtein distance, the more different the strings are.
+Levenshtein distance is named after the Russian scientist Vladimir Levenshtein, who devised the algorithm in 1965.
+If you can't spell or pronounce Levenshtein, the metric is also sometimes called edit distance.

+The Levenshtein distance algorithm has been used in:

+Spell checking
+Speech recognition
+DNA analysis
+Plagiarism detection

 This simple and fast module provides the capability to easily compare two strings.
 Returned is a number between 0 and 1 that represents exactly how much the strings appeared alike/different.

 ## Getting Started